-- With solar power, a unit can usually handle a standard regime but may struggle if shooting regimes are too aggressive.
+- With solar power, a unit can usually handle any standard regime but may struggle if shooting regimes are too aggressive.

 - Battery power is best used as a back-up power source; use AC or solar power as a primary.
-An external battery pack will typically last between 50-60 days.
-Recommended for northern or underground environments where there is little or no sunlight.
+An external battery pack will typically last between 50-60 days and is recommended for northern or underground environments where there is little or no sunlight.